Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 the expanding usage of single pages applications and setups where such an application is hosted on a domain name which do not match the backend server.

-In such circumstances, you can tell the playbook which are these applications by using adding the client application URL as a repository group variable in the `group_vars/repository.yaml` file:
+In such circumstances, you can tell the playbook which are these applications by adding the client application URL as a group variable in the `group_vars/all.yaml` file:

 ```yaml
 known_urls: